pypa/pipenv/docs/dev/contributing.rst

     $ cd pipenv
     $ git submodule sync && git submodule update --init --recursive
     $ pipenv install --dev
-    $ pipenv run pytest
+    $ pipenv run pytest [--any optional arguments to pytest]

 The second options assumes you already have ``pipenv`` on your system.
 And simply repeats all the steps in the script above.

-Preferably, you should be running your tests in a linux container (or FreeBSD Jail or even VM).
+Preferably, you should be running your tests in a Linux container (or FreeBSD Jail or even VM).
 This will guarantee that you don't break stuff, and that the tests run in a pristine environment.